hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > At this grand fête was only seven years old.
 >
 > Bel.
-A child, of seven years old, that's very strange!
+A child[^61], of seven years old, that's very strange!
 >
 > A child appointed dancing to arrange!

->
+[^61]: A child of only seven years of age was actually appointed a master of the ceremonies, at this grand fête.
+Here is novelty with a vengeance?

 > I have heard of lord's and bishops of that age,
 >
 > But not directors for the ball or stage;